Raid-Hub/RaidHub/README.md

 ## Styles

+Deprecated.
 CSS files for pages or components.
 Some styles can be thrown into the components files too, no solid roles here either.

 ## Types